<<Page 25 || Side Story Table of Contents || Page 27>>

 Damn.
 That sounded like a lot of work.
 And not just for her, either.
 For the vandals, too.
 Covering an entire building?
 Granted, it wasn't that large, but still.
 That required some real motivation.

 In Colt's experience, most vandals were just shitty little kids or teenagers with too much free time on their hands.
-Which, he supposed, fit the bill for what he'd see when he was driving up earlier.
+Which, he supposed, fit the bill for what he'd seen when he was driving up earlier.
 But the whole church?
 Multiple times?
 This was beginning to sound more like a concerted effort to harass her, not just the work of a few punkass brats.

 "How long has this been going on for?" he asked.